balamsoft/next-mail/README.md

 All properties must follow the kebab-case naming convention.

 Some attributes are optional, in such case they can be omitted or provided with a null value.
-When an optional attribute is omitted it should be assumed to be null.
+When an optional attribute is omitted then it should be assumed to be null.
-When a mandatory attribute is missing or null the email should be considered invalid.
+When a mandatory attribute is missing or null then the email should be considered invalid.

 ### Emails payload format